Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 For people using AdGuard MV3 experimental, I have the MV3 version: https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/EU_US_MV3_most_common_ad%2Btracking_networks.txt

-For people using Firefox or Edge build-in tracking protection use: https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/addendum_to_Edge_Firefox_build_in.txt
+People using Firefox or Edge build-in tracking protection can use: https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/addendum_to_Edge_Firefox_build_in.txt

 People using AdGuard or uBlockOrigin can use the combined MV2 version: https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/EU_US_MV2_most_common_ad%2Btracking_networks.txt

+You can use one of aboce list with AdGuard's (advertising) base filter for optimal blocking, website functionality and performance baance.

                                                       ERRORS & ISSUES